cebsmind/Movie_Recommender/README.md

 ### What is word embedding ?
 - Word Embeddings in NLP is a technique where individual words are represented as real-valued vectors in a lower-dimensional space and captures inter-word semantics.
 Each word is represented by a real-valued vector with tens or hundreds of dimensions
 ![image](https://github.com/cebsmind/Movie_Recommender/assets/154905924/d9bf3625-149d-4139-81d1-e817bd568042)

 For our case, we decided to use a pre-trained GloVe (Global Vectors for Word Representation) model.
 GloVe is an unsupervised learning algorithm that generates word embeddings based on the co-occurrence statistics of words in a large corpus.
 The model we loaded has 200-dimensional word vectors.

-## What we did ?
-Let's break it down step by step:
+## Let's break it down step by step:
 ### 1. Tokenization and Preprocessing:
 Our text in the "tags" variable is tokenized, and common preprocessing steps like lowercasing and lemmatization are applied to each token.
 ### 2. Word Vector Lookup: